Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat

-Salem and Wacek \cite{salem2015enabling} designed a data extraction tool called TAPIO (Targeted Attack Premonition using Integrated Operational data), specializing in extracting data (through the use of natural language processing) and automatically mapping that data into a fully linked semantic graph accessible in real-time.
+Salem and Wacek \cite{salem2015enabling} designed a data extraction tool called TAPIO (Targeted Attack Premonition using Integrated Operational data), specializing in extracting data (through the use of natural language processing) and automatically mapping that data into a fully linked semantic graph that can be accessed in real-time.
 Part of TAPIO is a cybersecurity ontology known as Integrated Cyber Analysis System (ICAS) that ingests extracted data (logs and events) from several sources to provide relationships across an enterprise network.
 The tool aims to help incident response teams connect and correlate events and actions into an ontology for automatic interpretation.
 ICAS is a collection of 30 sub-ontologies specializing in specific conceptual areas as part of host-based and network-based conceptual models.

-Iannacone et al. \cite{iannacone2015developing} described their STUCCO ontology, which is developed to work on top of a knowledge graph database.
-The STUCCO ontology design is based upon scenarios of use by both human and automated users and incorporates data from 13 different structured data sources with different format.
-The data included in the current STUCCO ontology fall into the categories identity, TTPs, tools, and atomic indicators of our cyber threat intelligence model.
-Their future work included extending the ontology to support STIX.
+Iannacone et al. \cite{iannacone2015developing} described their STUCCO ontology.
+Its design is based on scenarios of use by both human and automated users and incorporates data from 13 different structured data sources with different formats.
+The data included in the current STUCCO ontology fall into the categories of identity, TTPs, tools, and atomic indicators of the cyber threat intelligence model.
+Their future work mentioned extending the ontology to support STIX.